City of Angels (film): Plot

 Penniless and naïve, he cannot pay for the journey and gets mugged.
 He eventually hitches a ride to Lake Tahoe and appears, soaked and cold, at Maggie's doorstep.
-She realizes he has become mortal for her love, and they have sex.
+She realizes he has become mortal for her love, and they make love.

 The next morning, as Seth is showering, Maggie rides her bicycle to a local store.
 On her way back, happy and fulfilled, she rides her bicycle with her eyes closed and her arms wide open.
 Her happiness is cut short when she fails to notice a logging truck crossing her path and is gravely wounded in the collision.

 Seth senses that Maggie is in trouble and runs to her aid.
 He arrives in time for her to tell him she sees the angel who has come to accompany her.
 Although Seth can no longer see angels, he senses one nearby and frantically begs Maggie not to look at them.
 She tells him she is not afraid anymore and that when they ask her what her favorite thing in life was, she will say it was Seth, and she then dies.

 Grieving and alone, Seth is visited by Cassiel.
-He asks if he is being punished for becoming human, which Cassiel assures him is not the case.
-Sometime later, Seth expresses his joy in being human and the fact that he has accepted his new life by running into the ocean, feeling the waves at dawn, in sight of the angels.
+He asks if he is being punished for becoming human, and Cassiel assures him that this is not the case.
+Sometime later, Seth expresses his joy in being human, feeling no regret for his time with Maggie.
+He has accepted his new life by running into the ocean, feeling the waves at dawn, in sight of the angels.